 At a manageable word count of roughly 6,000, Wasteland has the modern and inviting appearance of a typical teenage novel, but with a spine width that will not intimidate less confident readers.
 The text is set at a reading level of 8-9 and the line breaks and clear font provide a manageable means for the reader to digest the story.

-Wasteland is just one of the ten diverse new titles in Teen Reads V. Check back here for updates and synopses
+Wasteland is just one of the ten diverse new titles in Teen Reads V. Check back here for updates and synopses on each

 Posted on: Jun 07, 2016